Sanitation Standards for General Foods

 Water for food production:

-1. Water used in the production of food grade ice cubes, beverage, bottled and packaged drinking water shall meet the requirement of “Drinking Water Quality Standards” set by the competent environmental authorities.
+1. Water used for producing edible ice cubes, beverages, bottled and packaged drinking water shall comply with the “Drinking Water Quality Standards” established by the competent environmental authority.

-2. The maximum levels of bromate in bottled and packaged drinking water shall not be more than 0.01 mg/L.
+2. The bromate content in bottled and packaged drinking water shall not exceed 0.01 mg/L.

 Article 7

-1. Caffeine contents of tea and cocoa shall not exceed 500 mg/L.
+1. Caffeine content of tea and cocoa shall not exceed 500 mg/L.

-2. The beverages other than tea, coffee and cocoa, caffeine contents shall not exceed 320 mg/L.
+2. For beverages other than tea, coffee, or cocoa, the caffeine content shall not exceed 320 mg/L.

 Article 8

-Infant formula, follow-up infant formula, infant formula for special medical purposes and cereal based foods for infants not more than 12 months of age, residue pesticide shall not be more than 0.01 ppm.
-This limit will reference to pesticides minimum detectable level, when this level is greater or less than 0.01 ppm.
+For infant formula, follow-up infant formula, infant formula for special medical purposes, and cereal-based food for infants under 12 months of age, the residual pesticide content shall not exceed 0.01 ppm, where if the limit of quantitation of specific pesticide testing is greater than or less than 0.01 ppm, the limit of quantitation shall be adopted.

-That violation of this Article shall be sanctioned in accordance with violation subparagraphs 5 of paragraph 1 of Article 15 of this Act.
+Violations of this Article shall be sanctioned in accordance with violation Subparagraphs 5 of Paragraph 1 of Article 15 of this Act.

 Article 9